Sunak says 2024 will be ‘year economy bounces back’ as he battles to keep job

 Heavy defeats for the Tories in May’s local elections could heap pressure on Mr Sunak.

-But the Prime Minister told the BBC he would still be in No 10 after the local elections because “the things that we are doing are making a difference”.
+But the Prime Minister said he would still be in No 10 after the local elections because “the things that we are doing are making a difference”.

+Asked whether he would be Prime Minister after May, he told the BBC: “Yes.
+Because the things that we’re doing are making a difference, right.

+“And there’ll always be noises off, there’ll always be people focused on what’s happening at Westminster.
+But that’s not, when I go around the country every week talking to people, that’s not what they talk to me about.

 Mr Sunak was buoyed by a fall in inflation to 3.4% in February, down from 4% in January, with Chancellor Jeremy Hunt hinting the improved economic picture could result in tax cuts and reductions in interest rates – which could improve voters’ finances in the run-up to an election later this year.